C-C-Minetest-Server/rules/001 Rules of Moderator Privileges.md

         2. All actions taken should be reported to the admins.
     3. Players may appeal against the actions according to section 6 of the Rules of Rules (Cap.
 0).
     4. Moderators, if not admins, must not review their own actions.
+    5. Moderators, if admins, could ignore subsection (2.2) when taking actions.